OSLC/developing-oslc-applications/_harp/iotp_adaptor/code-generator.md

 The CE jazz.net applications support a number of approaches to  establishing secure connections between servers.
 This important, and often challenging topic is covered in further detail in [Authentication](authentication).

-CE4IoTConnector uses [OAuth1.0a](https://oauth.net/core/1.0a/) as the mechanism for establishing secure connections with the CE jazz.net apps because that's what's supported by eclipse/Lyo OSLC4J, and that's what's commonly configured for CE and other OSLC server installations.
+iotp-adaptor uses [OAuth1.0a](https://oauth.net/core/1.0a/) as the mechanism for establishing secure connections with the CE jazz.net apps because that's what's supported by eclipse/Lyo OSLC4J, and that's what's commonly configured for CE and other OSLC server installations.

-To add JAX-RS REST services for OAuth1.0a and the CE4IoTConnector TRS provider, edit com.ibm.oslc.applicaiton.iotp.servlet/Application.java and add the following user code.
+To add JAX-RS REST services for OAuth1.0a and the iotp-adaptor TRS provider, edit com.ibm.oslc.applicaiton.iotp.servlet/Application.java and add the following user code.
 Be sure any code you customize is inside Start of user code and End of user code comments:

 ```
         RESOURCE_CLASSES.add(ResourceShapeService.class);